 If you are a parent searching for a nanny, you’re probably wondering what makes a nanny eligible to be a nanny.
-Although there are no set guidelines for what a nanny has to have (besides legal work status and Trustline if the nanny is working in California), here is some advice to help you decide if the nanny is qualified enough for your job.
+Although there is a set of nanny requirements (besides legal work status and Trustline if the nanny is working in California), here is some advice to help you decide if the nanny is qualified enough for your job.

 -Nanny should be a legal citizen and/or legally able to work in the United States.